 Because she no longer loved him

-Joe felt like he had lost all hope.
+Joe felt like he’d lost all hope.

 He snatched a dirty sheet off his bunk,